Here's who won gold medals at the Tokyo Olympics on Monday

-Twenty-one gold medals were won.
-Here's a breakdown of who's taking home the gold:
+Twenty gold medals were won.
+Here's a breakdown of who's taking home the gold.

 Artistic Gymnastics